 This should include a way to:

 - Accept, log, prioritise and monitor marketing requests,

 - Assign jobs and share and monitor work,

 - Record and communicate amendments, mark-ups and approvals so there’s one central record of a job’s progress, and

 - Ingest marketing assets so they’re easy to find and re-use

-A marketing operations and productivity platform such as Simple will help with all of these elements.
+A marketing resource management platform such as Simple will help with all of these elements.